Search

 -

 The 15-month program is ideal for those who plan to use the summer to gain practical experience rather than taking Carey courses.
-This may include participating in consulting projects with community businesses, joining travel-based leadership courses, or applying to internship programs or full-time employment.
-International students should contact the Office of International Services to check full or part-time work eligibility based on visa status.
+This may include participating in consulting projects with community businesses, joining travel-based leadership courses, or applying for summer internship programs or summer full-time employment.
+International students should contact the Office of International Services to check full- or part-time work eligibility based on visa status.

-This track is also ideal for students looking for a lighter courseload per term.
-A lighter courseload increases capacity to attend co-curricular programming, participate in faculty research, and/or engage in the local community.
+This track is also ideal for students seeking a lighter course load per term.
+A lighter course load increases capacity to attend co-curricular programming, participate in faculty research, and/or engage with the local community.

 -